Manage Your Amazon Developer Account and Permissions

 Administrator Developer Marketer Analyst App files information

-Manage apps on the APK Files tab or App Files tab tabs.
+Manage apps on the App Information tab.

 Manage app details on the Description tab.

-Manage information on the Settings > Company Profile tab.
+Manage information at Settings > Company Profile.

-Manage information on the Settings > My Account tab.
+Manage information at Settings > My Account.

 Create/submit IAP items.

 View the Reporting tab.

 Manage user permissions at Settings > User Permissions.Tip: More information about the permissions for users within the Alexa Developer Console can be found in View and Manage Your Amazon Developer Account.